i0gan/pwn_waf/README.md

 ## WAF Principle

-Open the target elf by creating a child process, and then the parent process uses ptrace to monitor the syscall  of the child process.
+Execve the target elf file by creating a child process, and then the parent process uses ptrace to monitor the syscall  of the child process.
 If the standard IO is used, the data  is read and recorded in the log.
 If the syscall is dangerous, it is also recorded in the log